Your journey to NatWest

 June 2025

-We wrote to our personal loans, credit cards and savings account customers to explain when we’ll be in touch with more information about their account(s), the journey to NatWest and any actions that may need to be taken.
+We wrote to our loans, credit cards and savings account customers to explain when we’ll be in touch with more information about their account(s), the journey to NatWest and any actions that may need to be taken.
 You can find a template version of the letter below as well as a timeline outlining the key dates.

 - Template version of the letter (PDF, 271KB)